To start/open the designer, double click on the Report.cs file or right click on it and select "View Designer".

 Context Menu: This menu will conditionally display contents depending on the area that was right-clicked.
 In the figure below the menu is invoked in the area next to the report design surface.

-View Mode Buttons: Use these buttons to switch between Design, Preview and HTML views of the report.
+Design Views Buttons: Use these buttons to switch between Design, Preview and HTML view mode of the report.

-Zoom ComboBox - this enables you to easily specify the zoom percentage in which you see the design surface.
+Zoom - the combo box enables you to easily specify the zoom percentage in which you see the design surface.
 You can do that by holding the Ctrl key and use the mouse wheel to zoom as well.

-Snap Grid: Snapping and the snap grid provide you with a set of horizontal and vertical gridlines that — when you drag an object on the design surface — will snap or pull towards the closest vertical or horizontal gridlines.
+Show/hide the snap grid button switches on or off the displayed snap grid.
+The snap grid provides a set of horizontal and vertical gridlines that — when you drag an object on the design surface — will snap or pull towards the closest vertical or horizontal gridlines.
 Objects can also snap to column and row dividers within a grid panel.
 Here is a workspace showing the snap grid turned on:

-Additionally, snaplines allow you to drag objects on the design surface and have them snap to the margins or alignment (red dashed line) of other objects within the same container element such as a layout panel, column and row dividers in a grid panel, as well as the padding of the container element.
+Turn on/off snapping to snaplines - when this option is enabled, it allows you to drag objects on the design surface and snap them to the margins or alignment lines (red dashed line) of other objects within the same container element such as a layout panel, column and row dividers in a grid panel.
+If a container has padding applied, it will be taken into account when snapping an object inside the container.

 Change the alignment of an element